I guess have soundbite number four ready to go in order.

 Folks, this is going to happen.

-More than 40% of retired NFL players tested with advanced scanning technology showed signs of traumatic brain injury, a much higher rate than in the general population, according to a new study of the long-term risks of playing American football.
+More than 40% of retired NFL players tested with advanced scanning technology showed signs of traumatic brain injury a much higher rate than in the general population, according to a new study of the long-term risks of playing American football.

-The research presented at an American Academy of Neurology meeting that began in Vancouver on Monday is one of the first to provide quote objective evidence, unquote, of traumatic brain injury in a large sample of NFL veterans while they are living.
+The research presented at an American Academy of Neurology meeting that began in Vancouver on Monday is one of the first to provide, quote, objective evidence, unquote, of traumatic brain injury in a large sample of NFL veterans while they are living, said Dr. Francis X. Conidi, one of the study's authors.

-A neurologist at the Florida Center for Headache and sports neurology, and a faculty member at the Florida State University College of Medicine said traumatic brain injury was often a precursor to CTE, a degenerative brain disease.
+and a faculty member at the Florida State University College of Medicine said traumatic brain injury was often a precursor to CTE, a degenerative brain disease.

 What we do know, he says, is that players with traumatic brain injury have a high incidence of going on to develop neurological degenerative diseases later on in life.